fbpx

 Look carefully at this spot with low water level…

-Scan the area with your fish finder for artificial habitat other anglers may or may not have dropped (wink-wink).
+Give the area a good look-see with your fish finder for any “secret” artificial habitats dropped by other anglers (nudge-nudge).

-Since there are so many structures and places to fish in this area.
-Local guides strongly suggest you scan the area with your fishfinder to locate shad or bluegill relating to a piece of structure first before fishing it.
+With so many structures and fishin’ spots in this zone, local guides strongly recommend scannin’ with your fish finder to pinpoint shad or bluegill hangin’ around a piece of structure before wetting a line.

 Located: West lake in Ski arm